Start your family tree

 Both projects entailed Irish immigration overseas, across the European continent and into Scotland and modern-day England and Wales.

-They founded many towns.
+Alongside the terror and violence, the Viking invasion brought new culture, technologies and trade alliances to Ireland, changing the face of the nation forever.
+Many new towns were founded.
 It is claimed that Dublin became the busiest slave market in northern Europe in the 10th century, which carried many Irish out to other parts of the Viking domains from Greenland to Russia.

 The Anglo-Norman conquest of Ireland in the years after 1169 also brought a significant influx of Anglo-Saxon, Flemish and Welsh groups under their Norman leaders.
 These immigrants settled in large numbers in the east and south of Ireland.